vickneee/helppomatka/README.md

 ## Jwt Secret Key

-JWT_SECRET_KEY= Any long, random string will serve for this.
-Look up "secret key generator" on Google.
+JWT_SECRET_KEY= You can search "secret key generator" on Google.

 ## Running the Application